Hills & Mountains

 The Kilpatrick Hills

-Despite their proximity to Clydebank and the city of Glasgow, a walk over the Kilpatricks can be a memorable experience, especially if thick fog is forecast on an otherwise fine day.
+Despite their relatively low altitude and proximity to Clydebank and Glasgow, a walk over the Kilpatricks can be a memorable experience, especially if thick fog is forecast on an otherwise fine day.
 During such conditions a temperature inversion may occur which often leaves the upper slopes basking in sunshine above any mist or cloud blanketing the Clyde Estuary.

-The southern aspect of the Kilpatricks, known as the Kilpatrick Braes, is wooded and overlooks the River Clyde above Old Kilpatrick in a broken line of cliffs and crags, however, an extensive area of open moorland, lochs and forestry plantations stretches to the north and east with the highest point being Duncolm at 401 metres.
+The southern aspect of the Kilpatricks, known as the Kilpatrick Braes, is wooded and overlooks the River Clyde above Old Kilpatrick in a broken line of cliffs and crags, however, an extensive area of open moorland, lochs and forestry plantations stretches to the north and east.

-To the east, beyond the Blane Valley, are the the Campsie Fells, which include the volcanic plug of Dumgoyne and to the north Loch Lomond and its surrounding peaks are revealed.
+To the east, beyond the Blane Valley, are the the Campsie Fells, which include the volcanic plug of Dumgoyne.
+To the north, Loch Lomond and its surrounding peaks are revealed.
 Although Duncolm is the highest summit in the Kilpatricks, Fynloch Hill, which lies just a kilometre away to the southwest, is a finer viewpoint.
-It overlooks lonely Fyn Loch, which is often home to a pair of Great Crested Grebes during the breeding season.
+It overlooks lonely Fyn Loch, which is often home to a pair of Great Crested Grebes during the breeding season (see below).

-The most popular trip with locals is the walk to the Loch Humphrey Reservoir.
-Cars can be left in Old Kilpatrick, near a small electricity sub station although parking is limited and it`s better if walkers park just south of the A82, on the edge of the playing fields Mount Pleasant Drive beside the bowling club.
+The most popular trip with locals and day-visitors alike is the walk to the Loch Humphrey Reservoir.
+Cars can be left in Old Kilpatrick, near a small electricity sub station although parking is limited and it`s better if walkers park just south of the A82, on the edge of the playing fields Mount Pleasant Drive beside the bowling club. (update with current parking restrictions)* Comparison with new overflow car park etc*

-From there it only takes a couple of minutes to reach an underpass that leads to the sub-station from which a tarred road climbs steadily and initially passes a couple of farm houses before becoming a gravel track when a locked gate bars access to unauthorised vehicles.
+From there it only takes a couple of minutes to reach an underpass that leads to the sub-station (visible towards the left hand side in the following shot) from which a tarred road climbs steadily and initially passes a couple of farm houses before becoming a gravel track.
+There are a couple cattle grids with gates which are sometimes locked to bar access to unauthorised vehicles but there are no restrictions for walkers and cyclists.

 Left: In this shot, taken from the Humphrey track in June 2003, a newly built Offshore Patrol Vessel (OPV) heads downriver from BAE Systems yard at Scotstoun to start her sea trials.

-The once busy Gavinburn Bus Depot in Old Kilpatrick, by then boarded-up and awaiting resale or demolition, can be seen in the foreground.
-The building was eventually sold and is now the base for a private business enterprise.
+The once busy Gavinburn Bus Depot in Old Kilpatrick, was boarded-up and awaiting resale or demolition and almost fills the foreground of the left-hand shot, The building was eventually sold and is now the base for a private business enterprise.

-From here the scene, especially towards the mouth of the Clyde Estuary, is outstanding, especially if a ship sails into view and there` a bit of snow covering the landscape.
+From the bend in the track the scene, especially towards the mouth of the Clyde Estuary, is outstanding, especially if a ship sails into view and a decent dump of snow covers the landscape - a relatively rare occurrence these days.
+Other birds seen on the Braes and moors include Meadow Pipit, various Wagtail species, Twite, Stonechat, Whinchat, Fieldfare, Snipe and Redwing.

-The first section of the route is shown in this view taken from the Erskine Bridge.
+The first section of the route is shown in the above photo taken from the Erskine Bridge.
 Gaviburn cottage, passed on the way up the Loch Humphrey track, is in the middle, just above the centre of the image although difficult to make out.
-The alternative Dalnottar Burn approach leads onto the southern edge of the Braes and follows the skyline all the way to where the track curves out of sight on the left.
 The vessel is the Liberian-registered bulk carrier Anarchos which had sailed all the way from the port of Santos in Brazil to deliver animal feed to the Glasgow city docks.

-From the bend the track continues at an easier angle to the Loch Humphrey reservoir where, despite the general area being good for bird watching, there never seems to be much of interest on the loch itself.
+From the bend the main track continues at an easier angle to the Loch Humphrey reservoir where, despite the general area being good for bird watching, there never seems to be much avian interest on the loch itself.

-A good western circuit can also be had by heading northwest to Doughnot Hill, 374 metres, and then following the course of the Overtoun Burn to tiny Loch Bowie above Milton.
+Another good western circuit can also be had by heading northwest from the reservoir to Doughnot Hill, 374 metres, and then following the course of the Overtoun Burn to tiny Loch Bowie above Milton.

 This route passes through the grounds of the Overtoun Estate with its large mansion house that was designed by the well-know architect James Smith (1808 -1863) for the wealthy White family.
 In the 1930s the family vacated the property and donated it to the people of Dumbarton.
 The Overtoun mansion has since operated as maternity hospital, a religious retreat and a youth and social services centre.
 Overtoun House dates from the 1860s and is not currently open to the public.
 The estate grounds are though and various walks lead through the woodland and onto the open hillside.